RenatoSGR/AI-KnowlEDGE/README.md

     cd AI-knowlEDGE
     ```

-2. Install Docker and pull the container:
+2. Install Docker and start.
+Then open the cmd and pull the container by running the following command:
     ```sh
     docker pull mcr.microsoft.com/azure-cognitive-services/textanalytics/summarization:cpu
     ```

-3. Get your Cognitive Services keys and endpoints:
+3. Get your Cognitive Services keys and endpoints for the two products (available on Azure) - Azure Document Intelligence and Azure AI Language:
     ```
     AZURE_DOCUMENT_ANALYSIS_ENDPOINT
     AZURE_DOCUMENT_ANALYSIS_KEY